immanelg/mdopen/README.md

 mdopen README.md TODO.md
 ```

 You can access any files in current working directory from `http://localhost:5032/`.
+If you access a directory instead of a markdown file, you will see a directory listing.

 # TODO
 - Support cool markdown features (syntax highlighting, LaTeX, etc)